 - While not a true boss battle, you have to bring down a sniper in a building who's found you and your comrade in the Call of Duty mission "Vendetta."
 As your comrade will only act as bait twice, a way to overcome this through a gameplay exploit is to remember which window he calls out, quit and resume the mission from the main menu.
 Immediately put your crosshairs on that window, hold your breath when he asks if you're ready, and hopefully the sniper will walk right into the shot.
 You also have to kill a German general at the near-end of the mission before he can escape off-screen to the right side, although there's an Achievement/Trophy for landing the fatal blow with a pistol, and he has at least one more marksman covering his escape.

-- Call of Duty 4 has this at the end of the aforementioned "One Shot, One Kill" mission while waiting for extraction near the Ferris wheel - while the intended method is to hide near your CO and snipe the waves of enemies with him, there's nothing preventing you from using a non-sniper weapon stolen prior to or during the fight and holding them off the usual way.
+- Modern Warfare has this at the end of the aforementioned "One Shot, One Kill" mission while waiting for extraction near the Ferris wheel - while the intended method is to hide near your CO and snipe the waves of enemies with him, there's nothing preventing you from using a non-sniper weapon stolen prior to or during the fight and holding them off the usual way.

 - Not a boss battle per se, but in Freedom Fighters you're expected to assassinate the Soviet General leading the occupation of America by sniping him from a nearby guard tower.
 While you can opt to walk right up to him and shoot him in the face, you'd have to fight your way through his heavy machinegun-wielding Giant Mook bodyguard and more than a dozen Elite Mooks to get to him.